fuzzylogicxx/fuzzylogic/posts/subgrid-for-css-grid-launches-in-firefox.md

 For example, I always need to remind myself that parts of the syntax – e.g. in `grid-template-columns` selectors – refer to grid _lines_ rather than the columns themselves.

 So I created a [Subgrid example pen with guideline notes](https://codepen.io/fuzzylogicx/pen/eYmpowG?editors=1100) for future reference.
+Note: make sure to open the pen in Firefox rather than any other browser, because at the time of writing only Firefox supports Subgrid!